mblayman/mattlayman.com/content/blog/2017-02-28-open-graph-twitter-plugins.md

 ---
-title: Open Graph, Twitter cards, and plugins...
+title: Open Graph, X cards, and plugins...
 Oh My!
 description: >-
   Social media is a huge part of how people share news with each other on the internet.
-  This post looks into how to make your content appear richer on sites like Facebook and Twitter.
+  This post looks into how to make your content appear richer on sites like Facebook and X.
 image: img/2017/og.png
 type: post
 aliases: